Stropitor/wincountdown-linux/README.md

 sudo dnf install beep
 ```

-**Note:** Without the `beep` package, the program will fall back to the terminal bell (`\a`) character, which may not produce sound depending on your terminal emulator settings.
+**Note:** Without the `beep` package, the program will fall back to the terminal bell (`\a`) character, which may not produce sound depending on terminal settings.

 ## Configuration File

-Configuration file location depends on how you run wincountdown:
+Configuration file location depends on how wincountdown is run:

 **When installed via pip:**
 ```